Happy Valley bucket list

-Summer is the perfect time to plan new adventures, including those that can be found right in your own backyard.
-Our 2021 bucket list is all about discovering Happy Valley all over again, from new things to see and do, to new-to-you experiences.
+It is the perfect time to plan new adventures.
+Our bucket list is all about discovering Happy Valley all over again, from new things to see and do, to new-to-you experiences.

 - Scale new heights at Climb Nittany.
 The climbing walls, courses and classes at the newly opened facility in Boalsburg are designed to help everybody climb.